toolness/rust-nycdb-csv-fun/README.md

 nycsv export 2
 ```

+The schema of the export is the same as the schema of the
+`log.csv` file, which is described below.

 ## How it works

 The prototype assumes that each CSV has rows that can be uniquely